 88% of organizations that shipped AI agents in the last year reported a confirmed or suspected security incident.
 Only about 14% of agents reach production with full security and IT approval.
-The gap between executive confidence in agent controls (around 82%) and the controls actually in place is the canonical 2026 enterprise problem.
+The mismatch between executive confidence in agent controls (around 82%) and the controls actually in place is the canonical 2026 enterprise problem.

 The 88% number is large enough that the temptation is to read it as “agents are dangerous, slow down.”
 The board is not going to let you slow down.
 The shipping pressure is real.
 The honest read is the more useful one: the failure modes are not random, they are not exotic, and they are not novel.
 They are the same six structural mistakes, repeated by most teams trying to ship agents on a substrate that treats governance as a feature rather than as an invariant.